netkinetic/netkinetic/README.md

-- 👋 Hi, I’m @netkinetic
+- 👋 Hi, We are @netkinetic
-- 👀 I’m interested in Ecommerce
+- 👀 We're interested in Ecommerce
-- 🌱 I’m currently mastering WordPress
+- 🌱 We're currently mastering WordPress
-- 💞️ I’m looking to collaborate on entrepreneurial ventures
+- 💞️ We love to collaborate on entrepreneurial ventures
-- 📫 How to reach me via LinkedIn
+- 📫 Message us @netkinetic.com

 <!---
 netkinetic/netkinetic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.